 - Interoperability – Interoperability is the ability of an application to work in conjunction with other applications smoothly at present as well as in the future.

 - Maintainability – Maintainability is defined as the ease with which an application can be restored to working condition after a failure.

 - Performance – Performance is a non-functional requirement that deals with the measure of the response time of the application under different load conditions.

-- Reliability – Reliability of a software system makes use of Mean Time Between Failure (MTBF) parameter that is the time elapsed between 2 failures.
+- Reliability – Reliability of a software system makes use of the Mean Time Between Failure (MTBF) parameter that is the time elapsed between 2 failures.
 The longer the MTBF the more reliable is the application.

 - Robustness – Robustness of a software application is the measure of the ability of a software application to deal with invalid or erroneous input effectively.